 In addition, I will get in touch with you immediately whenever I arrive at your home and start the visit, I will stay online, sending you videos and photos for updates, and I will inform you about any behavioral change or health issue if any.

-You can check FursnPaws testimonials on my Facebook page, website, or Instagram stories.
+You can check FursnPaws’ testimonials on my Facebook page, website, or Instagram stories.
 Also, our first meet up plays a significant role, as this is where you will get to know me better, to see me with your pet for the first time, and to decide if you would like to proceed or not.
 Besides, you can always keep an eye on your pets and your pet sitter by having cameras at your home.

 10. Advancements of Modern Technology

-Being able to check on our dog even if we’re miles away is a great way to understand better their behavior and how they manage themselves.
+Being able to check on our dogs even if we’re miles away is a great way to understand better their behavior and how they manage themselves.
 This will let us know what other matters they need and if there are any other actions required.

 A pet camera is a gadget that can be used to monitor our pets online safely.
-They are devices that are installed in your home that lets you see your furbaby realtime through your phone or a computer.
+They are devices that are installed in your home that lets you see your furbaby real time through your phone or a computer.
 Some pet cameras even have advanced features such as two-way audio communication and a feature that will let you drop treats with just a tap of a button.

 11. What to Do When Returning Home?